 2021 NATIONAL LEAGUE PENNANT FUTURES ODDS

-The Dodgers, who have still failed to overtake the division-leading Giants in the NL West, continue to own the top spot atop the NL Pennant odds board (+130) well ahead of San Francisco, who sits at 6-1.
+The Dodgers, who have a 12.5-game lead in the National League Wild Card race, continue to own the top perch atop the NL Pennant odds board (+120) well ahead of San Francisco, who sit at +450.